ska-telescope/ska-src-chsrc-gitops/docs/procedures/services/alerting.md

     sharing or filtering the alerts as needed.

-The alerts can be customized to contain links to dashboards, emojis, links to documentation for how to resolve a type of alert etc. It is also possible to send a customized message when the alerting metric has recovered.
+The alerts can be customized to contain links to dashboards, emojis, links to documentation for how to resolve a type of alert, etc. It is also possible to send a customized message when the alerting metric has recovered.

 ![](../../images/alerting/recovering-alert.png)

 #### Silencing an alert
 When debugging, it can be useful to silence an alert.
-This can be done in the Alertmanager web interface by selecting the filter for which alerts to silence and creating a Silence.
+This can be done in the Alertmanager web interface by filtering which alerts to silence and creating a Silence.
 It is time-limited and any alerts will resume when the Silence expires.